CommandPost/FCPCafe/docs/_includes/latenite/explore-latenites-tools.md

 ## Mac App Store

-Here's some of our products currently for sale on the **Mac App Store**:
+Here's some of our products currently for sale on the official Apple **Mac App Store**:

 ---